Suplic0z/-ShinigamiSkip-/README.md

 ✨ Features

-✔️ Automatically skip openings and endings✔️ Compatible with multiple streaming sites✔️ Intelligent variable time detection✔️ Support for manual navigation players✔️ Ability to auto-switch episodes with automatic fullscreen✔️ Customizable interface
+✔️ Automatically skip openings and endings✔️ Compatible with AnimeWorld, AnimeUnity and other sites✔️ Intelligent detection of variable time for each episode✔️ Support for manual navigation players✔️ Auto-switch episodes and automatic fullscreen✔️ Customizable interface with advanced controls

-📌 Installation

-(I will add the installation method here when the code is ready)
+🛠️ How Does It Work?

+ShinigamiSkip uses a Tampermonkey script that:

+Analyzes the video player and identifies its structure.

+Automatically detects the beginning and end of opening/ending.

+Automatically skips unwanted parts without interruptions.

+If enabled, it automatically changes episodes and sets fullscreen.

-🛠️ Configuration
+🛠️ Installation

-(Customizable options, if any, will be explained here)
+Prerequisites:

+Compatible browser (Chrome, Firefox, Edge)

+Tampermonkey installed

+Steps:

+Install Tampermonkey from the official website.

+Download the ShinigamiSkip script (link coming soon).

+Activate the script from Tampermonkey.

+Enjoy anime without interruptions!

 📢 Support & Feedback